 State of the art ENERGY STAR rated high efficiency furnace with 2-stage burner, power humidifier & ECM motor maintains proper moisture levels.

 Tartan has been building ENERGY STAR® qualified communities longer than any builder in Canada.
-In 2013, we were recognized for our commitment to energy efficiency by being named Canada’s national ENERGY STAR® HIGH EFFICIENCY New Homes Builder of the Year and are a finalist for the 2016 awards!
+In 2013, we were recognized for our commitment to energy efficiency by being named Canada’s national ENERGY STAR® HIGH EFFICIENCY New Homes Builder of the Year and were a finalist for the 2016 award.

 Tartan’s ENERGY STAR® qualified homes lower the cost of ownership, add comfort, and reduce a home’s impact on the environment by meeting the highest standards for:

 *The ENERGY STAR® mark is administered and promoted in Canada by Natural Resources Canada.
 Used with permission.
 As per plan’ refers to working drawings submitted for building purposes or supplier’s plans at time of construction which may vary from models, brochure elevation and plans.
 Specifications may not apply to pre-built inventory prior to this release.
 E & OE